- Job Search

 How to resign professionally

 Accepting a new position is an exciting time - looking forward to your future career can and should give you a real sense of achievement.
 But then there’s also the matter of handing in your resignation, which for some can be a daunting prospect.
-So here are some guidelines covering what to do and what to say to help you resign in a professional manner.
+So here are some Resignation Tips covering what to do and what to say to help you resign in a professional manner.